 This year’s commencement offered a couple of significant firsts in the college’s history.

-The college welcomed Sandra Cravens Robinson as the newest inductee into the ranks of Distinguished Alumni Award winners.
+The college welcomed Sandra Cravens Robinson as the newest inductee into the ranks of Distinguished Alumnus Award winners.
 She is the first graduate of Highline’s Nursing program to earn the prestigious honor and was the first student of color in the program back in the 1960s.
 Fittingly, 2016 marks the 50th anniversary of the first graduating class of the program, which Robinson was a member of.

 In another milestone, 20 students can now claim the honor of being Highline’s first Bachelor of Applied Science graduates.
 These students were the first to enroll in three of the college’s four new applied bachelor’s degree programs: Cybersecurity and Forensics, Global Trade and Logistics, and Respiratory Care.
 Highline also offers a fourth program, Youth Development, but because it started a couple of quarters after the other three, students have not yet graduated.
 Congratulations to them all: